 You’re Out of Money

 Remember that perfect world where everybody has saved a sizable chunk of their income every month for retirement?
 That doesn’t happen in most cases because of an unfortunate combination of low wages, personal debt, too much spending, and not enough saving.
-Too many people are entering retirement with next to no savings and once they’re unable to work, they find themselves living paycheck to paycheck on Social Security.
+Too many people are entering retirement with next to no savings and once they’re unable to work.
+As of 2020, 40% of older Americans rely solely on Social Security in their retirement.
 Don’t let lack of financial planning lower your Social Security checks for the rest of your life.

-Go to the Social Security website and you’ll see volumes of laws, regulations, and rulings.
+Go to the Social Security website and you’ll see volumes of laws, regulations and rulings.
 Understanding Social Security top to bottom is nearly an impossible task.
-The people who have expert knowledge lament about how even the Social Security website contains either misleading or downright incorrect information.

 Ever wait hours at a Social Security office only talk to somebody who clearly doesn’t have a high level of knowledge?
 The Social Security office even says that if you want advice on how to structure your Social Security benefits and withholdings, they’re not your definitive source.
 (To be fair, the Social Security office doesn’t have the time or resources to gain a complete financial picture of you.
 Use a financial advisor for that.)

 Sometimes, you do the right thing and seek out advice from somebody only to find that the advice was incorrect.
 You’re now left to clean up the aftermath of the bad advice.
 In this case, taking benefits early might be your only option.